 Supported by the digital development, work culture is changing at a pace unseen since the Industrial Revolution.
-To explore what the implications are for the traditional workplace, I decided to reach out to Jenni Alhonen who knows a great deal about hiring and retaining talents.
+To explore what the implications are for the traditional workplace, I decided to talk with HR manager Jenni Alhonen who knows a great deal about hiring and retaining talents.

-I’ve been knowing Jenni since my master studies in Sweden, where we attended some courses together.
-For as long as I remember, she has always been fascinated by human beings to specialize in HR management.
-Over the years, I’ve been inspired by her employment journey to find organizations suiting her core values.
+I’ve been knowing Jenni since my master studies in Sweden.
+For as long as I remember, she has always been so fascinated by human beings to specialize in HR management.
+Over the years, I’ve been inspired by her employment journey in organizations that fit her core values.